PerrineKergoat/Master_project/README.md

  2. [Sim_2pop_1sel_recomb.slim](https://github.com/PerrineKergoat/Master_project/blob/c7b0bb6feeb6b8c0ee1b228030d67950cc566a56/Scripts/Simulations/Sim_2pop_1sel_recomb.slim): this script simulates as many sub-populations as required by the user connecting with migration accroding an island model.
 In this script, the recombination rate is varying, the genome is cut in 100 chunks with recombination rates determined by a gamma distribution.
  3. [Sim_stepstone.slim](https://github.com/PerrineKergoat/Master_project/blob/c7b0bb6feeb6b8c0ee1b228030d67950cc566a56/Scripts/Simulations/Sim_stepstone.slim): this script simulates as many sub-populations as required by the user connecting with migration accroding an steppingstone model.
 The population under selection must be manually changed in the script and is not used as a parameter to launch the Run_script.sh.

+The output of these scipt is a `.trees` file stored in the data repository.

 ### Recapitation of SLiM simulations using Python

 The [Recapitation.py](https://github.com/PerrineKergoat/Master_project/blob/ca293c6686c73951234345f36ced3a1fce81b6ea/Scripts/Simulations/Recapitation.py) script creates the evolutionary of the SLiM simulations, it adds the neutral mutation background to the genomes.

+The script use the `.trees` files previoously produced and creates a `.vcf` file as an output.

 ### Beta analysis of a population

 The beta analysis of the genomes to detect selection is implemented in the [Comparison.R](https://github.com/PerrineKergoat/Master_project/blob/ca293c6686c73951234345f36ced3a1fce81b6ea/Scripts/beta_analysis/Comparison.R) script.

+This analysis is made based on a `.vcf` file containing all the individuals studied.
+It produces an `.RData` environment containing all data for the graphical analysis.

 ### Analysis of replicates